Offered through UNH Cooperative Extension, the 4-H Teen Conference has been held for 37 years.

 Techventures is a more rigorous program for returning and new campers entering Grades 9-10.

 Campers can choose two different and new week-long strands.

 Day and residential options available for both programs.

-Several week-long sessions are offered during the summer, each geared toward a different age group.
+Three week-long sessions are offered during the summer, each geared toward a different age group.
 In addition to writing and editing, students meet and interview professional authors, work in small groups to share their writing and enthusiasm with other students, confer with teachers to improve their work, and learn what it means to be a writer.